A Prince of a Friend

 A Prince of a Friend (王子様の友達, Ōji-sama no Tomodachi) is a Japanese manga series written and illustrated by Sukeroku.
 It was originally published as a one-shot on the Nico Nico Seiga under Fujimi Shobo's DraDra Sharp brand in October 2022.
 It later began serialization on the same website under the same brand in March 2023.

+Synopsis

+Every girl Rui Akai has feelings for tend to confess to his childhood friend Mia Aida due to her appearance resembling that of a shōjo manga prince.
+Mia offers to train Rui to get better at romance by becoming his partner, but finds herself becoming attracted to him.

 Publication

 Written and illustrated by Sukeroku, A Prince of a Friend was originally published as a one-shot on the Nico Nico Seiga website under Fujimi Shobo's DraDra Sharp brand on October 28, 2022.
 It later began serialization on the same platform under the same brand on March 17, 2023.
-Its chapters have been compiled into three tankōbon volumes as of April 2025.
+Its chapters have been compiled into five tankōbon volumes as of July 2026.

-During their panel at Anime NYC 2025, Seven Seas Entertainment announced that they had licensed the series for English publication, with the first volume set to release in February 2026.
+During their panel at Anime NYC 2025, Seven Seas Entertainment announced that they had licensed the series for an English publication, with the first volume being released in February 2026.